cara-tm/simple-tooltips/README.md

 # Simple JS Tooltips

-Simple and very light javascript tooltips with no dependencies, uses the "aria-label" attribute with full fallback for old browsers.
+Simple and very light javascript tooltips with no dependencies, uses the "aria-label" attribute with full fallback for old browsers. :metal:

-An adaptation of the Ben Mildren's CSS codepen (https://codepen.io/mildrenben/pen/rVBrpK) with retroactive enhancements and gracefull degradation.

 ## Usage